-Eighteen Ways to Be Present When a Loved One is Dying
+Eighteen Ways to Be Present When a Loved One is Near Death

 As a loved one nears death, there is a sacredness to become aware of and present with.
 Naturally, we focus most of our attention on our loved ones, others, and our own emotional grief and loss.
 Bringing in the sacredness of life and death into our thoughts, words, and actions can shift the sadness, fear, and anger that is in the room to include more love, joy, and hope.
 Lift up memories of the love and joy your loved one had shared with each of you, and so many others, during his or her life.